Voice controlled Knowledge base application with Azure Cognitive Services

 2. Create Language Service

 Azure Cognitive Service for Language provides Knowledge Base functionalities (Question and Answering Service) for this sample.
-You can create Language Service under Cognitive Service / Language Service
+You can create a Language Service under Cognitive Service / Language Service

 3. Open Language Studio